 Positives of batch picking

 - Travel-time savings: If multiple orders share many of the same SKUs, batch picking significantly reduces walking distance.
+Grouping same-SKU lines into a single bulk pull is the essence of batch, especially powerful in high overlap or case-pick environments

 - Fewer pickers needed: During peak periods, batching helps reduce congestion by requiring fewer workers on the floor.